Addysd/Addysd/README.md

-### Hi there 👋
-# Welcome to My GitHub Profile

-Hello!
+#💫 About Me:

+Hello👋!
 I'm Adel Dsouza, a passionate and driven computer science student at Manipal Institute of Technology, set to graduate in 2026.
 My journey in technology started early, and I have been honing my skills in various areas of computer science ever since.

 When I'm not coding, I enjoy indulging in a range of hobbies.
 Cooking is a passion of mine, and I love experimenting with new recipes and cuisines.
 Reading books, which mostly includes fiction, provides me with relaxation and new perspectives.
 Additionally, I find joy and creativity in dancing, which allows me to express myself and stay active.